 Intranets, among other collaborative tools in the market, are viewed as a catalyst of better workflow tracking and management within organisations.
 For example, within an intranet, an organisation can employ the usual processes and features of a newsletter, event management (best for conferences and meeting scheduling), social feeds, collaborative workspaces, publishing options, document management, reports and analytics, search options, etc.

 These are some of the most popular and useful features in an intranet, but let’s focus on four options that the typical intranet user may overlook which could actually improve business processes across the organisation for a more efficient organisation:

 ●Subscriptions to notifications

 Tracking management enable users in organisations to generate articles to track and manage their internal processes.
 This intranet feature will simply ask users to fill in a form about initial information that needs to be managed which can then support tasks and documents among other elements to enable efficient tracking management.

 Notifications are sometimes thought to discourage employees from being productive.
-However, the right notifications can lead to more relevant, useful updates for users.
+However, the right notifications can lead to more personalised, useful updates for users and help them with accessing resources that are relevant to their role.
 Notifications can be received by an intranet user can through emails or any preferred notification feature.
 Employees of different departments might see different notifications that are relevant to them and help them be more efficient or discover content.

 Training manager features can help intranet users create and register for courses or training days.
 Including this feature within an intranet encourages personal and professional development, and leads to employees gaining new skills which they can put into practice in the organisation.